Saying No To Business.

 Are you saying no to business?

-Does the CAPTCHA on your blog make it too hard for your readers to leave a comment?
-(Honesty forces me to admit that I’m guilty as charged, btw).
+- Does the CAPTCHA on your blog make it too hard for your readers to leave a comment?

 These little problems are all ways you’re saying no to business and reasons for your customers to look elsewhere.
 After all, it’s not like they can’t find what you do somewhere else.
 And as we’ve said so many times before, in today’s connected world the function of your business is simply cost of entry.

 Instead, it’s the way your brand makes your customers feel about themselves that creates both value and desire.
 And that’s how to differentiate yourself from the clueless companies by simply thinking about your customers.